TroyMoses/constrCompany/README.md

 - About page with information about the company
 - Services page listing different loan services
 - Contact page for users to get in touch and provide feedback
-- User registration and login functionality (in progress)
-- Database integration for storing user data (in progress)
+- Database integration for storing user data

 ## Contributing